 Tomato Red Sauce makes a terrific pasta sauce, and it’s so easy when you start with canned tomatoes.
 Make it in a slow cooker.

 Guess what I’m making today?
 Tomato Red Sauce!
-I have made this Tomato Red Sauce multiple times and it’s terrific every time.
-I use it in many different recipes, including Lasagna, Spaghetti, Baked Ziti and Moussaka.
+I have made this Pasta Sauce multiple times and it’s terrific every time.
+I use it in many different recipes, including Egyptian Eggplant, Spaghetti, Baked Ziti and Moussaka.
 I suggest using it anytime you are making Italian food.

 Slow Cooker Method

-I make my Tomato Red Sauce Pasta Sauce in the slow cooker (crockpot) so that I don’t have to watch it while it cooks.
-Making it in the crockpot takes 4 hours.
+I make my Tomato Red Sauce (Pasta Sauce) in the slow cooker (affiliate link) so that I don’t have to watch it while it cooks.
+Making it in the crockpot takes 4 hours when you start with canned tomatoes.
 It’s a bit messy since you don’t cover the pot.
 Leave the top off because you want the liquid to cook down and the flavors to deepen.

 If you don’t have a slow cooker, you can cook it on top of the stove, stirring frequently, for an hour.
 It is delish either way.